danndalf/.dotfiles/README.md

 Prerequisites
 -------------

 Before setting this up, you'll really want to have git and RVM installed.
-Git should be installed through whatever package manager yo're using, and RVM is installed with:
+Git should be installed through whatever package manager you're using, and RVM is installed with:

 	$ bash < <(curl -s https://rvm.beginrescueend.com/install/rvm)